 1 Kings 7:40 clearly says Hiram did finish all the work Solomon gave him.
 The II Chronicles account does not disagree with that.
 But the Masonic narrative says he died while a key stone had still not been put in place.
 And this stone becomes known as "The Stone that the Builders rejected" which is a phrase taken from Psalm 118 that The New Testament uses as a Title of Christ.

 Josephus in Against Apion Book 1 chapters 17 and 18 quotes two Phoenician Historians, Dius and Meander.
 Both refer to a person of Tyre who solved problems with Solomon (as Hiram is also described as doing) though there is no clear reference to this person being an Architect.
 Dius names this person Abdemon, in Meander he's unnamed but called a younger son of Abdemon.
-It could be this was the name of his father, or another name he went by.
+It could be this was the name of his father, or another name he went by, sometimes people in antiquity were called by the name of their father.
 I can't help but suspect this name is partly where the Abiff surname for the Masonic Hiram comes from.

 Another Biblical figure who could be called a Widow's Son was also a contemporary of Solomon.
 Jeroboam son of Nebat.
 1 Kings 11:26 says his mother's name was Zeruah and that she was a Widow.
 And another thing these two widow's sons have in common is a connection to Dan, since Jeroboam built one of his two Calfs at Dan.
 Is it possible that the Masons want to claim descent from Solomon's Temple when they really come from Jeroboam's Temples?
 Masonry does heavily promote British Israelism, particularly the Orange Lodge.